 A professional behaviourist will be able to look at your routine and video what is happening so you can respond appropriately.
-You will probably have to look at how attached your dog is to you; is she able to cope in one area of the home while you move into another, or does she need to be where you are at all times?
+You will probably have to look at how attached your dog is to you; is your dog able to cope in one area of the home while you move into another, or does he need to be where you are at all times?

-Is she worried by any particular noises or events within the home that could be making her less confident in being able to cope when you are not around?
+Is your dog worried by any particular noises or events within the home that could be making him less confident in being able to cope when you are not around?

-How long she is left for, and whether her agitation begins as soon as you leave are important in understanding this problem.
+How long is he left for, and whether her agitation begins as soon as you leave are important in understanding this problem.

 You may have to get her used to having short periods where she cannot have attention or fuss from you.
 Then teach her to tolerate short sessions where you leave the room and then the house, building up to normal excursions.